IrfaanKhalid/cs1101-bonus-lectures/03-moving-forward-in-cs/README.md

 ## Future Computer Science Courses
 ### General advice
 + It's supposed to be hard!
-Frustration is okay, normal, and should be welcomed as a motivator
+  + Frustration is normal and should be welcomed as a motivator
   + The payoff when you actually work through a difficult bug is immensely rewarding
 + As developers, it's critical to meet specifications to the dot
   + Professionalism means delivering what the customer wants, even if it's not ideal